ivoleitao/stash/README.md

 ## Features

 * :rocket: **Binary serialization** - Provides out-of-box highly performant binary serialization using and implementation of [msgpack](https://msgpack.org) inspired on the [msgpack_dart](https://pub.dev/packages/msgpack_dart) package and adapted to the specific needs of this library .
 * :twisted_rightwards_arrows: **Type Agnostic** Reuse the same store for multiple types.
-Each store is partitioned and it's possible to configure a type per partition.
+Each store is partitioned and it's possible to configure a type and the respective `fromEncodable` per partition.
 * :sparkles: **Events** - Subscribable events for vault and cache instances, providing notifications on creation, update or removal of an entry and also expiry and eviction notifications for caches.
 * :bar_chart: **Statistics** - Supports the capture of vault and cache statistics
 * :alarm_clock: **Cache Expiry policies** - out-of-box support for `Eternal`,`Created`, `Accessed`, `Modified` and `Touched` policies.